9 Basketball Court Surface Color Ideas That Make Courts Look Bigger & Brighter

 2. Soft Gray with White Lines

-The Brooklyn Nets’ iconic gray court proves that even neutral basketball court surfaces can feel bold, modern, and highly professional.
-Soft gray is also one of the most versatile basketball court surface colors as it creates a clean, minimalist look while helping white court markings stand out sharply.
+The iconic gray court of Brooklyn Nets shows how even neutral colored basketball court surfaces can feel bold, modern, and highly professional.
+Soft gray is also a versatile color which creates a clean, minimalistic look and allows the white court markings to stand out sharply.

-It also hides dirt and surface wear better than bright colors, making it best for schools, community courts, and multi-use recreational spaces.
+It also hides dirt and worn-out surfaces better than bright colors, making it best for schools, community, and multi-athletic courts.

 3. Sky Blue with Yellow Accents

-It’s also a popular choice for parks and youth-focused facilities because of the high visibility of court markings.
-This combination creates a vibrant recreational feel that makes even smaller courts feel more open.
+It’s also a great choice for parks and youth-focused facilities as the yellow accents create high visibility and make even smaller courts feel more open.

 4. Pastel Green Court